Table of content

 Problem #2 My Project Has Run Out of Money

 In the startup world, lack of money is often the reason for shutting down.
 And it's ok.
 38% of startups fail because of this.
 But if all entrepreneurs had quit their ideas because of this statistic, there would be no Slack, no Uber, and other life-saving products.
-As it happens that your project runs out of money, here's my advice.
+If it happens that your project runs out of money, here's my advice.

 Why does the problem arise?
-For many reasons, from miscommunication at the pre-sales stage to the investors', market changes, pandemia, etc.
+For many reasons, from miscommunication at the pre-sales stage to the investors, market changes, pandemia, etc.

 How to solve it?
 There are several ways out.